 Australia is spoilt for choice with its university options, with Australian universities consistently making their way into the top rankings across the world.
 But unlike days gone, a university education has a price tag attached to it, and often a hefty one at that.
 But just how much are Australian university fees?
 Read on to find out the answer, as well as some other important information for your tertiary endeavour in Australia with this Canstar Blue guide.

 How much does a university degree cost in Australia?

-University fees in Australia have skyrocketed in the past 30 years, and now sit at an all-time high.
+University degrees in Australia vary in cost, but generally cost between $15,000 through to over $50,000.
 Below are approximate costs of a number of degree types, although it should be noted that some courses such as veterinary science and medicine have a much higher cost on average.

 - Undergraduate Bachelor Degree – $20,000 to $45,000*

 - Postgraduate Master’s Degree – $22,000 to $50,000*